AdobeDocs/campaign.en/help/common/profiles/using/about-profiles.md

 >
 >Facebook and Twitter channels are not taken into account.

 From Campaign explorer, browse **[!UICONTROL Administration > Campaign Management > Customer metrics]** to have an overview of the number of active profiles.
-The actual count is performed by the **[!UICONTROL Number of active billing profiles]** ([!UICONTROL billingActiveContactCount]) [technical workflow](../../../common/workflow/using/about-technical-workflows.md).
+The actual count is performed by the **[!UICONTROL Number of active billing profiles]** ([!UICONTROL billingActiveContactCount]) [technical workflow](../..//workflow/using/about-technical-workflows.md).
 This wokflow runs every day and adds the new data to the existing report for the current period in the **[!UICONTROL Customer metrics]** folder.

 Active profiles count is available for **Marketing instances** only.
 It is not available for Execution instances, meaning MID (mid sourcing) and RT (Message Center / Real-time messaging) instances.

 >[!NOTE]
 >
->You can also monitor the number of active profiles on your instance directly from Campaign Control Panel.
+>If you are eligible, ou can also monitor the number of active profiles on your instance directly from Campaign Control Panel.
 For more on this, refer to the [Control Panel documentation](https://experienceleague.adobe.com/docs/control-panel/using/performance-monitoring/active-profiles-monitoring.html).

 ## Tutorial video {#create-profiles-video}